 Google the word plus one syllable of how someone might spell out its pronunciation.

 If you’re dealing with a language that is written in characters like Chinese, Cyrillic, or Korean that have been transliterated into English, type the English phrase in Google Translate to get the original language characters.
 Copy and paste them into Forvo or Youglish to get the source language pronunciation.
 Thanks to narrator PJ Ochlan for this tip.

 Sometimes a phone call will be your quickest and easiest way to learn a pronunciation.
 Most people responding to such calls are surprised at the request but eager and happy to help you.
 I imagine that such calls become interesting anecdotes that the person relates to friends or family.

-Calling after-hours usually will connect to an outgoing voice mail recording that will say the pronunciation.
-Whenever someone answers the phone and says the pronunciation you’re looking for, you can always respond with, “I’m sorry, I must have dialed the number incorrectly.” 🙂
+Calling after-hours usually will connect to an outgoing voice mail recording that will include the pronunciation.
+If you feel shy when someone answers the phone with the pronunciation you’re looking for, you can always respond with, “I’m sorry, I must have dialed the number incorrectly.” 🙂